adrienverge/localstripe/README.rst

 - **integrates with Stripe Elements**: localstripe includes a JavaScript file that can mock Stripe Elements on any webpage, allowing you to create tokens on the fake server, from your webpage
+- **supports webhooks** that you can customize using a special API route

 Get started
 -----------